GML22/GeocoderPL/README.md

 </p>

 <p align="justify">
 Selected data contained in the abovementioned databases are parsed from Geography Markup Language format (GML) to create SQLite database.
-Geographical coordinates of every address point from the PRG database are cross-validated by checking that they lie inside the polygon of their district.
+Geographic coordinates of every address point from the PRG database are cross-validated by checking that they lie inside the polygon of their district.
 For every address point in PRG database the closest building in the BDOT10k database is found and if the distance between polygon of this building and address point is less than 10 meters then the building is assigned to adress point.
 </p>

 <p align="center">